ibm-cloud-docs/speech-to-text/nemo_cloud_doc.md

 #### Brazilian-Portuguese
 {: #smart-formatting-pt-br}

 -   For dates, `do` and `de` in the transcript is used as separators for day, month and year. `primeiro` is considered as 1st of the month.
 The dates are formatted as `DD/MM/YYYY`.
 -   Times are identified by keywords and prefix e.g. `às` `ao`, `à`, `da tarde` (`p.m.`), `da madrugada` (`a.m.`), `meia noite`, `meio dia`.
 Prefixes  `às` `ao`, `à` are optional.
 -   Landline numbers must have 10 digits (2 digits country code and 8 digits number), mobile numbers are 9 digits with first digit as `9` with optional country code.
 Area codes are optional.
-Numbers are formatted as `+NN (NN) NNNN-NNNN and +NN (NN) 9NNNN-NNNN `
+Numbers are formatted as `+NN (NN) NNNN-NNNN` and `+NN (NN) 9NNNN-NNNN`.
 -   Brazilian real currency symbol is `R$`.
 Other Currency symbols are substituted for strings in appropriate contexts e.g. `dollar`, `cent`, `euro`, `yen`. `centavos` is optional after `reais` e.g. `setenta e cinco dólares e sessenta e três` and `setenta e cinco dólares e sessenta e três centavos` formatted as `R$75,63`
 -   Internet email addresses with common format ( e.g. `[alphanumeric+symbols]+ arroba [alphanumeric ponto]+ domainname` ) are smart formatted.
 -   Web URLs, both short and long form, are formatted.
 It includes protocol (`http/s`), subdomain (`www`), ports (`443,80`) and paths (`/help/abc`)